JuanModzelewski/Calorie-tracker/README.md

 - [Google Cloud](https://cloud.google.com/) was used to generate the APIs required to connect the data sheets with the Python code.

-- [Google Sheets](https://docs.google.com/spreadsheets/) was used to store user input data.
+- [Google Sheets](https://docs.google.com/spreadsheets/) was to store tracked entries, calorie goal and food library.

 - [Heroku](https://dashboard.heroku.com/login) was used to host and deploy the finished project.

 - [Lucidchart](https://www.lucidchart.com/pages/) was used to create the flowchart during project planning.

-- [Many Tools](https://manytools.org/hacker-tools/ascii-banner/) was used to create a logo for the program.
+- [Many Tools](https://manytools.org/hacker-tools/ascii-banner/) was used to create the Calorie Tracker logo.

 - [Os](https://docs.python.org/3/library/os.html) was used to clear the screen when switching between menus or views.